vdevtor/caloriesTracker/README.md

 * Android Sdk

-# Agradecimentos
+* Special thanks

-Agradecimento especial ao Philipp Lackner mentor e criador deste projeto o qual foi reproduzido em seu curso *Building Industry-Level Apps With Multi-Module Architecture*
+To **Philipp Lackner**, mentor and creator of this project, which was reproduced in his course **Building Industry-Level Apps With Multi-Module Architecture**."